breliu-dv/KnightQuest/README.md

 - In summary,the idea of this map level design is it starts with a very simple and basic enemies, as you progress through the map itself you will found out that the difficulty of the level itself is increasing.

 - One thing to note regards to the design in this map is that it all varies to difficulty of the level "Easy","Medium" or "Hard".
 There are more and stronger enemies in "Hard" difficulty compare into "Easy" difficulty.

-### My other contributions with game logic
-- I was able to implement a moving platform that has to do with gamelogic.
-Where the idea is to create two waypoints and a movingplatform script for moving the player.
-Also, a [stickyplatform script](https://github.com/breliu-dv/KnightQuest/blob/b560351dbce111e11657168aa8956721df5c170a/Assets/Scripts/StickyPlatform.cs#L5) in order to make the player move with the platform itself.

 ## Press Kit and Trailer (Rajesh Mudaliar)

 **Include links to your presskit materials and trailer.**